clemsos/writings/_quora/2014-07-29-What-is-your-favorite-hotel-in-Beijing.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is your favorite hotel in Beijing? - Quora
+    What is your favorite hotel in Beijing? -
+    Quora
 ---